Theatre and Dance

 Graduation with Leadership Distinction: GLD: Research

-Intensive fourth level of classical ballet technique.
-This course is for non dance majors.
+Intensive fourth level of classical ballet technique for dance majors.
 May be repeated up to six times for credit.

 Intensive study of content and strategies for teaching dance in middle and high school with particular emphasis on curriculum development, instruction, and assessment.
-Not open to freshmen or sophomores.
-Minimum of 90 hours in program of study.

 Graduation with Leadership Distinction: GLD: Community Service